google/shoptimizer/docs/developer-guide.md

 After creating your plugin, follow the [install guide](./install-guide.md) to redeploy the updated Shoptimizer.

-You can call your new Plugin from your Content API Client by appending the `{_OPTIMIZER_PARAMETER}=true` value to the end of the query string.
+You can call your new Plugin from your Content / Merchant API Client by appending the
+`{_OPTIMIZER_PARAMETER}=true` value to the end of the query string.
 For example, to call the sample plugin above: